Shunyata338/Shunyata338.github.io/README.md

             " you make every moment special",
-            " you give you your undivided attention", " you're warm and welcoming to everyone", " you keep your promises",
+            " you give you your undivided attention", " you're warm and welcoming to everyone",
-            " you have an amazing voice you could listen to forever", " you make you feel like you're home",
-            " you share your life with you",
-            " you make an effort to understand my passions", " you're spontaneous and adventurous",
-            “ you're disciplined and organized",
-            " you always look for ways to make you happy", " you're fair and just",

             // Add other reasons here, ensure to use straight quotes ];